derekburgess/jaws/README.md

 ### JAWS Docker Container

-Currently work in progress.
+Currently a work in progress.
 A fully containerized version of JAWS.
 Only works with the default parameters and OpenAI.

 From the root directory run:

 `docker-compose up`